Amsterdam/GOB-Documentation/docs/basic_principles.md

 data between the source and the ultimate export (analyse db).

 - Core
-Contains shared functionality (such as logging, message broker, type system etc) and the data model
+Contains shared functionality (such as logging, message broker, encryption, type system etc) and the data model

 - Config
 Contains shared configuration, such as import definitions and data store connections.